-.
 Let common sense rule when you carry a loaded firearm.
 If you're in a situation that could risk accidental discharge - such as crossing a fence, wading through a stream or climbing a tree - always unload your firearm.
 Never pull or push a loaded firearm toward yourself or another person.
 And never carry a loaded firearm in a scabbard, detached holster or gun case.

-• Certain firearms (including some Remington® rifles and shotguns) are equipped with internal security devices to prevent unauthorized use.
+Certain firearms (including some Remington® rifles and shotgun) are equipped with internal security devices to prevent unauthorized use.
 In addition, some firearms owners use external devices, such as cable locks and trigger blocks, for the same purpose.
-Firearms should be stored in a secure place where children Even if you use such a device, you should still keep your firearm unloaded when stored cannot access them.
-A gun safe or not in use.
-And using internal or external devices cannot substitute, however, for is an ideal way to secure your firearm securing your firearms and ammunition in a separate, locked location.
+Even if you use such a device, you should still keep your firearm unloaded when stored or not in use.
+And using internal or external devices cannot substitute, however, for securing your firearms and ammunition in a separate. locked location.